 The M.Ed. in Curriculum and Instruction will grant you Curriculum Program Administrator licensure in either Curriculum or Special Education.
-If you want to be a part of curriculum development and administration at the district level, the M.Ed. in Curriculum is for you!
+If you want to be a part of curriculum development for the district or a special education supervisor, the M.Ed. in Curriculum and Instruction is for you!

 What courses are required?

 If you already have a valid educationally related master's degree, you may be interested in the CPA: Curriculum or CPA: Special Education programs of study.
-We also offer an Instructional Facilitator Endorsement that deals with curriculum at the building level, rather than district level.
 See our Endorsements for more info.

 For current course schedules, please see the Semester Course Schedules on the Graduate Programs home page.

 Please note: This program requires you to have a valid teaching license.
 It does NOT require you to take comprehensive exams before graduation but you will be expected to prepare and present a professional portfolio.